rasulomaroff/reactive.nvim/README.md

   <img src="https://img.shields.io/github/last-commit/rasulomaroff/reactive.nvim?style=for-the-badge">
 </div>

-# WIP

-This plugin (its extendable part) is under development.
-You can use it for building your reactive preset effortlessly and you probably won't notice the development process since the main part of a plugin works fine.
-But if you're a plugin developer and you want to use `reactive` as a dependency or you want to include it as an integration, you can either use existing API now or wait for the final version of it.

 ## Features

 - **Performant**: `reactive.nvim` uses neovim events to apply highlights (`ModeChanged` for mode changes, `WinEnter`, `WinLeave`, and `BufWinEnter` for coloring active/inactive windows), your input isn't monitored at all.